BushLife - Day Hiking Hero

 Always pack a water filter!
 Remote areas do not have water-filling stations.
 You will need to drink water from whatever water source you can find.
 Without proper filtration, you risk getting seriously sick.

-Refueling by eating a nutrious trail mix hiking trail mix
+Hiker refueling by eating a nutrious trail mix while day hiking

 Refueling by eating a nutrious trail mix hiking snack

-In terms of food, you’ll want to bring a mix of high-energy trail snacks and meals that are easy to transport and won’t spoil in the heat.
-Trail mix, energy bars, and jerky are popular choices, as are fresh fruits like apples and oranges.
+What to bring day hiking in terms of food?
+You’ll want to bring a mix of high-energy trail snacks and meals that are easy to transport and won’t spoil in the heat.
+Hiking trail essentials like trail mixes, energy bars, and jerky are popular choices, as are fresh fruits like apples and oranges.
 If planning on stopping for a midday meal, bring ingredients that can be easily prepared and eaten on the trail, like sandwiches or wraps.

-Of course, no matter how well you plan, unexpected situations can always arise, such as bad weather, an accident, or getting lost.
-As such, it’s crucial to pack a few extra hiking snacks and an emergency ration, just in case.
-Not only can these help keep you going in case of delays, but they can also provide an extra psychological boost when you need it most.
+No matter how well you plan, unexpected situations can arise, such as bad weather, an accident, or getting lost.
+For keep your sanity in check, pack a few extra hiking snacks and an emergency ration, just in case.
+Not only will these help keep you going in case of delays, but it can also give you an extra psychological boost and replenish lost nutrients when you need it most.

 REMEMBER